mastoj/LibAAS/README.md

 # LibAAS
-Another sample project showing event sourcing in F#.
-Focus is on the concept and not F#.
+Another sample project/workshop showing event sourcing in F#.
+Hopefully the exercises teach you both event sourcing and F#.

 Start with ex1 and work your way through to get a better understanding of how it can be to work with an application based on CQRS and event sourcing.